cmizumoto/small-projects/README.md

 35- Auto Image Carousel

 - Timed carousel, almost all websites uses this kind of carousel to display products, news, photos, etc. There are buttons as well, so you can control it too.

+36- Hoverboard

+- An area to hover your mouse and leave a cool effect behind, not really that useful but in somecases might help with the experience.